macosta2015/FullsStackHW1/README.md

 # FullsStackHW1
-This is the first homework for the Github class.
+This is the first homework for the FullStack class.

 ## Tools used
 Mainlt we worked with Github.